-X3 Pattern Framework for the Day Trader in the Financial Market
+X3 Pattern Framework for the Day Trader in the Forex and Stock Market

 Author: Young Ho Seo